Lori Lightfoot: Education

-On June 3, 2019, Lightfoot announced her selections for the Chicago Board of Education (the school board of Chicago Public Schools), appointing former City Clerk of Chicago Miguel del Valle as its president.
-She also announced that incumbent CEO of Chicago Public Schools Janice K. Jackson would retain her position, having previously only committed to retaining her for an interim period.

-In October 2019, Lightfoot dealt with a public schools strike led by the Chicago Teachers Union and Service Employees International Union.

-While Lightfoot has advocated for an elected Chicago school board, as mayor-elect she opposed state legislation that would create a 21-member board, calling it "unwieldy".
-Nevertheless, in July 2021, governor J. B. Pritzker signed such legislation into law, over Lightfoot's objections.
+As mayor-elect, Lightfoot opposed state legislation that would create a 21-member school board, calling it "unwieldy".
+(Lightfoot had previously advocated for an elected Chicago school board.)
+Nevertheless, in July 2021, governor J. B. Pritzker signed such legislation over Lightfoot's objections.

-On June 14, 2021, Lightfoot named José Torres to serve as interim CEO of the Chicago Public Schools after Janice K. Jackson steps down.
-On September 15, 2021, Mayor Lightfoot announced that Pedro Martinez would be succeeding Torres as the new permanent CEO.
-On September 22, the Chicago Board of Education unanimously voted to approve his appointment as CEO, scheduling him to take office on September 29.

 Fiscal issues

 On November 23, 2019, a plan by Lightfoot to increase the minimum wage to $15 an hour by 2021 was approved by the Chicago City Council.
 This increase did not include restaurant servers and tipped workers.

-Among proposals Lightfoot floated in the fall of 2019 included a graduated transfer tax for commercial real estate sales.
-This plan would allow the city to capture more money from large real estate transfers, while also providing a tax break for the 85% of real estate transfers valued under $500,000.
+In the fall of 2019, Lightfoot proposed a graduated transfer tax for commercial real estate sales.
+Under this proposal, the city would capture more money from large real estate transfers while also providing a tax break for most transfers valued under $500,000.

 On November 26, 2019, the Chicago City Council approved Lightfoot's budget for the 2020 fiscal year.